An Overview of the Science Fiction Sub-Genres

 Parallel/Alternate Universe

-Parallel/Alternate Universe means for every decision made there is another universe that plays out the consequences of the decisions that weren’t made in this one.
+Parallel/alternate universe means for every decision made there is another universe that plays out the consequences of the decisions that weren’t made in this one.

 Slipstream